The Housing and Development Working Group was officially chartered on 9/19/2017.

 Get Involved With SV DSA Housing!

 The Silicon Valley DSA Housing Working Group is organizing for housing as a human right.
-For us, the way to this goal involves both organizing as tenants to build direct power in our communities as well as proposing and advocating for policies that improves material conditions for all affected by the housing crisis, shifts power away from landlords and developers and eventually makes housing for people not for profit possible. 🏘✊
+For us, the way to this goal involves both organizing as tenants to build direct power in our communities as well as proposing and advocating for policies that improve material conditions for everyone affected by the housing crisis.
+We want to shift power away from landlords and developers and live in a world where housing is for people not for profit. 🏘✊

-If you are interested in helping out or would like to know more, please let us know at housing (at) siliconvalleydsa (dot) org for more information!
+If you would like to know more, please let us know!
+Join our Slack or message us at housing (at) siliconvalleydsa (dot) org for more information.

 As members of Silicon Valley DSA, we propose the creation of a

 - which would report to the Silicon Valley DSA Chapter.